 You can also try: If you prefer, you can do this exercise using a machine instead of a resistance band.
 Check out this step-by-step guide and video to the seated row machine.

-Exercise #2: Biceps Curl
+Exercise #2: Biceps Curls with Dumbbells

 Stand tall with your feet hip-width apart.
 Hold a dumbbell in each hand with arms at your sides and palms facing forward.
 Keeping your torso stationary and elbows tucked close to your sides, bend your elbows (not your wrists) to curl the weights up to your shoulders.
 Pause, then slowly return to starting position.
 That’s one rep. Perform three sets of 12 to 15 reps.